 In February 2019, the federal bank regulatory agencies issued a final rule (the "2019 CECL Rule") that revised certain capital regulations to account for changes to credit loss accounting under U.S. GAAP.
 The 2019 CECL Rule included a transition option that allows banking organizations to phase in, over a three-year period, the day-one adverse effects of adopting a new accounting standard related to the measurement of current expected credit losses ("CECL") on their regulatory capital ratios (three-year transition option).
 In March 2020, the federal bank regulatory agencies issued an interim final rule that maintained the three-year transition option of the 2019 CECL Rule and also provided banking organizations that were required under U.S. GAAP (as of January 2020) to implement CECL before the end of 2020 the option to delay for two years an estimate of the effect of CECL on regulatory capital, relative to the incurred loss methodology's effect on regulatory capital, followed by a three-year transition period (five-year transition option).
 As permitted by the interim final rule issued on March 27, 2020 by the federal banking regulatory agencies, each of Pinnacle Bank and Pinnacle Financial has elected the option to delay the estimated impact on regulatory capital of Pinnacle Financial's and Pinnacle Bank's adoption of ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments", which was effective January 1, 2020.
-The initial impact of adoption of ASU 2016-13, as well as 25% of the quarterly increases in the allowance for credit losses subsequent to adoption of ASU 2016-13 (collectively the "transition adjustments"), was delayed until December 31, 2021.
-As of January 1, 2022, the cumulative amount of the transition adjustments of \$68.0 million became fixed and will be phased out of the regulatory capital calculations evenly over a three year period, with 75% recognized in 2022, 50% recognized in 2023, and 25% recognized in 2024.
-Beginning on January 1, 2025, the temporary regulatory capital benefits will be fully reversed.
+The initial impact of adoption of ASU 2016-13, as well as 25% of the guarterly increases in the allowance for credit losses subsequent to adoption of ASU 2016-13 (collectively the "transition adjustments"), was delayed until December 31, 2021.
+As of January 1, 2022, the cumulative amount of the transition adjustments of \$68.0 million became fixed and thereafter that amount was phased out of the regulatory capital calculations evenly over a three year period, with 75% recognized in 2022, 50% recognized in 2023, and 25% recognized in 2024.
+As of January 1, 2025, the temporary regulatory capital benefits have been fully reversed.

-At December 31, 2023, Pinnacle Bank's CET1 capital ratio was 11.1%, Tier 1 risk-based capital ratio was 11.1%, total risk-based capital ratio was 12.0% and Tier 1 leverage ratio was 9.7%, compared to 10.9%, 10.9%, 11.6% and 10.1% at December 31, 2022, respectively.
-At December 31, 2023, Pinnacle Financial's CET1 capital ratio was 10.3% Tier 1 risk-based capital ratio was 10.8%, total risk-based capital ratio was 12.7% and Tier 1 leverage ratio was 9.4%, compared to 10.0%, 10.5%, 12.4% and 9.7% at December 31, 2022, respectively.
+At December 31, 2024, Pinnacle Bank's CET1 capital ratio was 11.6%, Tier 1 risk-based capital ratio was 11.6%, total risk-based capital ratio was 12.5% and Tier 1 leverage ratio was 9.8%, compared to 11.1%, 11.1%, 12.0% and 9.7% at December 31, 2023, respectively.
+At December 31, 2024, Pinnacle Financial's CET1 capital ratio was 10.8%, Tier 1 risk-based capital ratio was 11.3%, total risk-based capital ratio was 13.1% and Tier 1 leverage ratio was 9.6%, compared to 10.3%, 10.8%, 12.7% and 9.4% at December 31, 2023, respectively.
 All of these ratios exceeded regulatory minimums and those required by Basel III and FDICIA (including after application of any applicable capital conservation buffer) to be considered well capitalized.
-More information concerning Pinnacle Financial's and Pinnacle Bank's regulatory ratios at December 31, 2023 is included in Note 19 to the "Notes to Consolidated Financial Statements" included elsewhere in this Annual Report on Form 10-K.
+More information concerning Pinnacle Financial's and Pinnacle Bank's regulatory ratios at December 31, 2024 is included in Note 20 to the "Notes to Consolidated Financial Statements" included elsewhere in this Annual Report on Form 10-K.